yash-pal/Building-AI/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title
+# Building AI

-Final project for the Building AI course
+The final project for the Building AI course

 ## Summary

-Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
+The project is about the creation of AI that is to be used as a Service (AI as a service).
+To be used in multiple aspects of daily life routines with efficiency.

 ## Background